Week 2. Computer Aided Design

 This week I focused on Computer Aided Design (CAD) as part of the Fab Academy curriculum.
 The goal was to model a component of my final project using professional 3D modeling software, document the entire process step by step, and reflect on the tools and decisions made along the way.

 For my final project I am building a robotic manipulator arm — a multi-joint mechanical arm capable of controlled, precise movement.
-One of the most critical mechanical components of any robotic arm is the gear reducer.
+I decided to focus this week specifically on the gear reducer, since in my opinion it is the most mechanically interesting and critical component of the whole arm.
 Without it, the raw rotational speed of the stepper motor is far too high and the torque far too low to move the arm in a useful and controlled way.
 The reducer solves this by transforming high-speed, low-torque rotation from the motor into slow, high-torque output — exactly what each joint of the manipulator needs.

 I chose to model the entire reducer assembly in Onshape — a professional-grade, fully parametric CAD platform that runs entirely in the browser.
-Onshape is used in real engineering environments and offers a complete set of tools: part studios, assemblies, sketch constraints, feature-based modeling, and much more — all without needing to install anything locally.
+I picked Onshape mainly because I could work from any computer in the lab without worrying about licenses or installations.
 Every sketch, every extrude, and every feature is saved automatically to the cloud with full version history and rollback support.

 Why a Planetary Gear Reducer?